isomerpages/moe-peicaisec/_student-development/Student Management/Code of Conduct 1.md

 (vi)	Moustache/Beard/Goatee/Facial Piercings are not allowed.
 All students must be clean shaven and neat in appearance<br>
 (vii)	Sideburns, where kept, should not go beyond the cartilage at the centre of the ear.<br>
 <img style="width: 60%;" src="/images/Hairstyle1.jpg" /><br>
+(b)	 For Female Students<br>
+(i)	Only natural hair colour is allowed (i.e. no dyeing/tinting/highlights).<br>
+(ii)	Hair must be neat and hair that is touching the shoulder or hair that is longer than shoulder length should be tied up.<br>
+(iii)	Length of hair fringe should be above the eyebrows.
+If the fringe is below the eyebrows, it should be clipped up.<br>
+(iv)	Any hair accessories worn should not be fanciful.<br>
+(v)	Any ear studs worn should be of a simple design and not fanciful.<br>
+(vi)	Only one ear stud per ear is allowed and it has to be worn on the ear lobes only.
+Multiple earrings or ear studs on any ear is strictly not allowed.<br>
+(vii)	Any ear sticks worn should be transparent.<br>
+(viii)	Dangling earrings are not allowed.<br>